 We do not sell or rent your personal information.

-Your information may by necessity be disclosed to appropriate staff members of Colchester Institute and to government bodies to fulfil our statutory responsibilities such as the Education and Skills Funding Agency, the Office for Students, Ofsted, Essex County Council, or with local partners such as Department for Work and Pensions.
+Your information may by necessity be disclosed to appropriate staff members of Colchester Institute and to government bodies to fulfil our statutory responsibilities such as the Education and Skills Funding Agency, the Office for Students, Ofsted, Essex County Council, the Learning Records Service or with local partners such as Department for Work and Pensions.

 We may need to share your information with other organisations and we will take steps to ensure that these organisations operate within the requirements of Data Protection Law.
 This includes the following organisations who in some circumstances may act as data processor on our behalf: